ezcg/reactjsmemorycardgame/README.md

+This is just a look at the different wiring involved when using ContextAPI vs Redux.

+The mast branch is ContextAPI.
+To view the redux version, switch to the Redux branch.

 I broke it down into 3 components; table, card, scoreboard

 The table component gets a shuffled deck and deals the cards to the table.